hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 #### Nbviewer

 [Nbviewer](http://nbviewer.jupyter.org/) creates a simple way to view and share Jupyter Notebooks.
 You just need to copy the link of one Jupyter notebook and paste in Nbviewer.
+Click [here](https://github.com/jupyter/nbviewer) to know more about Nbviwer,to see what formats they support to present notebooks to the user.
+Here is an example, you can find one Jupyter notebook from github, and copy the link, paste into the Nbviwer.
 ![Jupyter notebook link](/assets/jupyter-notebook-link.jpg)

 ![Nbviewer interface](/assets/nbviewer-interface.png)